gaze-abyss/GH-GLA/README.md

 ```

 ## usage
-You can choose to use model2 or model3(Model1 is a test model, not available).
+You can choose to use gla_model2 or gla_model3(Model1 is test model, not available).

 ```R
 rm(list=ls())